- 10 Year Mortality Rates of Hip Resurfacing vs THR Study 2013

 …This study indicates that MoM-HR is a suitable option for young individuals…

 …The survivorship of HR in the less than 45 age group was similar to that of total hip replacement, as well as HR in older patients.
-Given the proposed benefits … Read the rest
+Given the proposed benefits of HR, this procedure may be viewed as a viable option in patients aged less than 45 years.… Read the rest

 Aspirin, Xarelto show no difference in preventing venous thromboembolism after TJA.

 Among patients who received 5 days of rivaroxaban prophylaxis after total hip or total knee arthroplasty, extended prophylaxis with aspirin was not significantly different from rivaroxaban in the prevention of symptomatic venous thromboembolism.